 How many level crossings are there?

 There are approximately 8,000 level crossings in Great Britain.
-Around 6,500 of these are managed by Network Rail.
+Around 6,500 are managed by Network Rail.
 The rest are located on heritage railways, metro systems and industrial railways.

 Level crossing risk

-Level crossings account for nearly half of the catastrophic train accident risk on Britain's railways.
+Almost half of all deaths and serious injuries on Britain's railways occur at level crossings.
 We believe that the safe design, management and operation of level crossings can reduce the risks, have a positive effect on user behaviour and so reduce the number of fatal and serious incidents.

 In this section

-- Using level crossings safely – guidance aimed at businesses, landowners and individual users who may use passive crossings on a regular basis.
+- Using level crossings safely – guidance aimed at businesses, landowners and individual users who may use crossings regularly.

-- Policy – our current level crossings policy including new (January 2015) guidance on our policy and approach to handling requests for new crossings.
+- Policy – our level crossings policy including January 2015 guidance on our policy and approach to handling requests for new crossings.
 PDF, 83 Kb

 - Legislation – the law on level crossings.

-- Safety Performance – for the latest information on the safety performance of level crossings.
+- Safety Performance – the latest information on the safety performance of level crossings.